Modifies the criteria the Site Evaluation Committee must consider when approving a project, to include the effect on property values.

-Obstacles and Opposition
+Obstacles and opposition

 Both the DOE and the SEC grant intervenor status to individuals and organizations who demonstrate they have a substantial interest in the outcome of decisions related to the Northern Pass.

-- Intervenors in the DOE process include utilities, environmental and citizen groups, towns and property owners.
+- Intervenors in the DOE process included utilities, environmental and citizen groups, towns and property owners.
 The DOE treats filings from intervenors similar to public comments.
 They note that stakeholders do not have to be intervenors in order to participate in the approval process.

-Burying the Lines
+Burying the lines

 Many opponents of the Northern Pass as currently proposed have called for the project to be completely buried.
 Northern Pass officials have stated that complete burial would make the project too expensive, driving costs up to around $15 million to $20 million per mile, compared with $3 million per mile for overhead lines.